ALM-Rangers/Guidance/src/Stories/our-devops-transformation.md

 The DevOps transformation is an ongoing evolution, using experiments to explore and validate people, process, and product innovations.
 Recent experiments introduced many products that are continuously improving the value flow.
 [WhiteSource](https://www.whitesourcesoftware.com/) was introduced to automatically, continuously, and silently checking the security, licensing, and quality of open source components.
 The use of [deployment rings](https://docs.microsoft.com/en-us/vsts/articles/phase-rollout-with-rings) and [LaunchDarkly](https://launchdarkly.com/) enables teams to have fine-rained control of features for all or specific users.
 Teams are empowered to deliver quality and value to their end users.

-> See [Our journey of transforming to a DevOps culture](https://github.com/ALM-Rangers/Guidance/blob/master/src/Stories/our-journey-of-transforming-to-a-devops-culture.md) for a detailed journal of the transformation.

 ## Benefits

 Embracing DevOps enabled the Ranger community to become nimble, realize faster-to-market and quicker-to-learn-and-react processes, reduce the investment of precious family time, and introduce proclaim autonomy.